 James L. Murphy, of the Ohio Historical Society, noted in his review of McBride's survey that the sketch of the rock and petroglyphs was likely inaccurate, though that criticism did not devalue the find.

 "It seems clear from McBride’s description that Squier and Davis’ drawing is also inaccurate in portraying the petroglyphs as lying on an upright, monument-like slab of sandstone, for McBride clearly states that the rock had a flat surface “inclining a little towards the water.”
-Probably the other discrepancies between McBride’s drawing and that of Squier and Davis’ are also due to artistic licenses or carelessness on the part of the engraver.
+The other discrepancies between McBride’s drawing and Squier and Davis’ are probably due to artistic licenses or carelessness on the part of the engraver.

-Perhaps not surprisingly, the Half-Moon rock is only one of many archaeological sites that exist in the Ohio Valley near Weirton and elsewhere in West Virginia.
+Perhaps not surprisingly, the Half-Moon rock is only one of many archaeological sites in the Ohio Valley near Weirton and elsewhere in West Virginia.

 Do you think you've found an archaeological site in West Virginia?
-Many such sites have been cataloged though they're their locations have not been publicized.
-In this way, archaeologists can help protect them.
-Such delicate, finite resources are best explored by trained investigators.
+Many such sites have been cataloged, though their locations have not been publicized.
+This allows archaeologists to help protect them.
+Trained investigators best explore such delicate, finite resources.

 Mysterious stone face attracting curious in New River Gorge